10 Weird Fruits and Vegetables From Around the World

-Wondering what the story is behind that strange-looking food in your local produce section?
-Best Health has your guide to 10 weird fruits and vegetables from around the world
+Wondering about that strange-looking food in your local produce section?
+Here’s your guide to 10 weird fruits and vegetables from around the world

 No, it’s not a funky artichoke-this heart-shaped fruit native to South America is a cherimoya, also referred to as a “custard apple.”
 While it may be rough and bumpy on the outside, the actual fruit flesh is smooth and creamy, like custard.
 Described by Mark Twain as “deliciousness itself,” a ripe cherimoya blends flavours of pineapple and banana.
 Can’t find it in your grocery store?
 Bottled water brand Aquafina now makes a Tropical Cherimoya flavoured water.

 It may look like a giant grapefruit, but the pummelo is more than meets the eye.
 Hailing from Asia, the super-sized fruit has an ultra-thick skin that gives way to a fresh, citrusy flesh.
 Sweeter than your typical grapefruit, this widely-available gem makes a great breakfast side, salad topper, or fruit salad add-in.

 Similar in size to a plum, with the flavour of a grape, this fruit-often called the Brazilian tree grape-is unique because of its strange growing habits.
 Unlike most fruit, which grows on a vine, jabuticaba grows directly on the trunk and branches of the Jabuticaba tree.
 The fruit can be picked and eaten raw, made into jelly, or fermented to make wine.